AhmedSamir74/Maravel/README.md

 This task is Marvel world <br />

+I'm using Class component for screens and functional component for the reusable components.

 to run this task plz run the following commands after clone <br />

 1- yarn install  <br />